Determinations of angular stiffness in rotational optical tweezers: Introduction

-This work aims to provide a framework for angular trap stiffness calibration about the beam axis.
-The results presented here are based on a typical rotational optical tweezers system with vaterite microspheres as birefringent probe particles.
+This work aims to provide a framework for angular trap stiffness calibration about the beam axis demonstrating the linear model and how experiment parameters can influence the stiffness.
+The results presented here are based on a typical rotational optical tweezers system with vaterite microspheres \citep{Vogel2009} as birefringent probe particles.
 The mechanism underpinning this system is detailed in Section~\ref{sec:methodology}, which describes the apparatus, the expected dynamics of the vaterite probe, and the detection method.
 Whilst our results focus on this specific configuration, the methodology can be extended to other rotational probes and experimental parameters.

-The results are presented across three distinct sections.
-Section~\ref{sec:stochastic_analysis} introduces several analysis techniques that are applied to experimental data to demonstrate the straightforward calibration procedure for determining angular stiffness.
-Section~\ref{sec:numerical_methods} adopts a computational approach, calculating the angular trap stiffness directly from the simulated torque profile.
-This method allows system parameters to be varied to explore the resulting dynamics.
-Finally, Section~\ref{sec:influences_on_chi} examines, through computational methods, several factors that influence angular trap stiffness and are unique to rotational optical trapping.
-These include the contribution from a measurement beam, hydrodynamic and inertial effects, and probe morphology.
-Overall, this study provides a systematic methodology for determining the angular trap stiffness and highlights the unique consequences for the rotational regime.
+The results are presented in three distinct sections.
+Section~\ref{sec:stochastic_analysis} applies several analysis methods to typical experimental data for determining the angular trap stiffness.
+These methods are based on the linear model and the results validate their appropriate use.
+We highlight the maximum likelihood estimation method (Eq.~\ref{eqn:chi_mle}) as unique to our rotational optical tweezes system without a translational analogue.
+Section~\ref{sec:numerical_methods} adopts a computational approach, calculating the angular trap stiffness directly from the simulated torque profile and investigate the effect of varying system parameters.
+Finally, Section~\ref{sec:influences_on_chi} examines, using computational methods, several factors that influence angular trap stiffness and are unique to rotational optical trapping.
+These include the contribution from a measurement beam, hydrodynamic, inertial effects, and probe morphology.
+Overall, this study provides a systematic methodology for determining the angular trap stiffness and highlights\del{the}unique consequences for the rotational regime.